 With all precincts reporting, Chen had 3,438 votes, while Ray received 3,316.

 "I'm overwhelmed by the residents in Cerritos and the voters who came out to support me," Ray said.
-"I'm looking forward to
+"I'm looking forward to serving the citizens of Cerritos."

 James Kang, an ABC Unified School District board member, received 1,096 votes; Frank Aurelio Yokoyama, a Cerritos planning commissioner and an attorney, had 2,623; K.Y.
 Ma, a retired police officer, had 953; and Gerad Valencia, a homemaker, had 203.
 Ray is the chairman of a manufacturing company.